Ensoniq ASR-10: Synthesis architecture

 The ASR-10 had a powerful 31 voice synthesis architecture that resembled a synthesizer rather than a sampler.
 After selecting a sample, the sound could further be modified by up to 3 envelopes (hardwired to pitch, filter, and amplitude), 2 filters in series, one LFO, and 15 modulation sources.
 Up to 8 layers of different samples could be stacked together to form an 'instrument', and up to 127 different samples available up at any one time.
 Each sample could be modulated by any number of modulation sources, including velocity, polyphonic aftertouch, LFOs, envelopes, footpedals, or combinations of the two patch-select buttons on the left hand side of the keyboard.
 These patch-select buttons (an Ensoniq trademark) allowed the player to instantly recall during performance any one of four pre-programmed combinations of the eight layers to be sounded.

 Sampling

-In its default format, the ASR-10 shipped with 2MB of internal memory.
-This was expandable to 16MB.
-The machine featured Sigma-Delta 64 times oversampling, and sampled at either 30 kHz or 44.1 kHz rates at 16 bit.
+In its default format, the ASR-10 shipped with 2MB of internal memory, expandable to 16MB using SIMM memory sticks.
+The machine featured Sigma-Delta 64 times oversampling, and sampled at either 29.7619 kHz or 44.1 kHz rates at 16 bit.

 The machine also has the ability to record directly to hard disk with only disk space limiting the file size.
 This allowed it to function as an early digital two track hard disk recorder.
 The recording could be made through the internal effect filter and could also record its own sequencer playing.

-Interfaces

-The ASR-10 was available with a SCSI interface for connecting to an external hard drive, and CD-ROMs.
-It was noticeably more versatile than the EPS samplers, supporting a wider variety of hard drives, both fixed and removable, including Zip and SyQuest drives.
-The unit shipped as standard with a HD 3.5inch floppy drive internally.

-Further upgrades were available with S/PDIF connectivity.
-There were not many S/PDIF boards made, however, and they are currently extremely rare.